8 Places to Find Locally-Grown Flowers for Valentine's Day

 There are several organic cut flower growers nearby, in the Mosier and Hood River areas, but they don't use greenhouses, so only supply cut branches and flowers during the growing season.
-We do have a local, wholesale cut flower grower, Peterkort Flowers, supplying their wholesale-only flowers to the Portland Flower Market with roses, lilies, orchids and other flowers and greens year-round from their greenhouses.
-According to their website, they are "as close to organic as is humanly possible" - meaning, they aren't 100% organic but they are using IPM (Integrated Pest Management) and are about as local to us as you can get, in Hillsboro, OR.
+We do have a local, wholesale cut flower grower, Peterkort Roses, supplying their wholesale-only flowers to the Portland Flower Market with roses, lilies, orchids, and other flowers and greens year-round from their greenhouses.
+According to their website, they are "as close to organic as is humanly possible"—meaning they aren't 100% organic but they are using IPM (Integrated Pest Management) and are about as local to us as you can get, in Hillsboro, OR.
 Remember, you cannot purchase from them directly unless you are a professional member of the Portland Flower Market, but you can ask for them at your favorite local florists.
 Support local growers who use fewer or no toxic chemicals by asking for locally-grown, sustainably-grown or organic cut flowers whenever you buy flowers!

 *Update: A recent fire damaged a few of Peterkort's greenhouses, so the outfit will not be providing roses, lilies, or orchids for Valentine's Day.
 They will have some ranunculus and anemones!